Haunted Kansas title

 S.P.
 Dinsmoor’s mausoleum in the Garden of Eden.
 Dinsmoor’s corpse is visible.

-10. Garden of Eden and Garden of Isis, Lucas
+10. Garden of Eden and House of Isis, Lucas

 Samuel Dinsmoor doesn’t haunt Lucas, but guests can view his decaying corpse in the mausoleum he constructed.
 His Garden of Eden is eerie enough without Dinsmoor’s corpse.
 Instead, he cast his Populist vision into concrete to make the Garden of Eden.
 Creepy elements include humanity crucified, a devil, and a snake.